Contrasting Poshmark (POSH) and Its Competitors

-Poshmark (NASDAQ: POSH) is one of 37 publicly-traded companies in the “Catalog & mail-order houses” industry, but how does it weigh in compared to its peers?
-We will compare Poshmark to related businesses based on the strength of its risk, valuation, analyst recommendations, earnings, dividends, profitability and institutional ownership.
+Poshmark (NASDAQ: POSH) is one of 37 publicly-traded companies in the “Catalog & mail-order houses” industry, but how does it compare to its rivals?
+We will compare Poshmark to related businesses based on the strength of its institutional ownership, valuation, dividends, profitability, earnings, risk and analyst recommendations.

+This table compares Poshmark and its rivals revenue, earnings per share (EPS) and valuation.

-This is a breakdown of recent ratings for Poshmark and its peers, as reported by MarketBeat.
+This is a summary of recent ratings and recommmendations for Poshmark and its rivals, as reported by MarketBeat.

 |Sell Ratings